 BSc (Hons), SMA (Level 4), HCPC registered as Physiotherapist

 Paul completed a degree in Sports Rehabilitation in 2000 and is a member of the British Association of Sports Rehabilitators and Athletic Trainers (BASRaT) and Sports Massage Association (Level 4).
-He has worked with the Rugby Football Union for 16 years with various age groups and for the last 8 years continues as Soft Tissue Therapist/Rehabiliator with the England Senior Team.
+He has worked with the Rugby Football Union for 18 years with various age groups and for the last 10 years as a Clinic Soft Tissue Therapist/Rehabilitator with the England Senior Rugby Union Team.

 Paul has extensive experience in the treatment of shoulder, hip and lower back dysfunction and pain.
 Treatments are very much hands-on with the aim of reducing pain, enhancing movement and allowing return to normal function/sporting activity.
-This may include joint and active soft tissue mobilizations, intramuscular dry needling (IMS) and functional exercises.
+Treatments may include clinical massage therapy, joint mobilisations, Gunn intramuscular dry needling and functional exercises.
 He has a special interest in using Pilates as part of the rehabilitation process having completed the Polestar comprehensive rehabilitation modules.